janmeshnet/javica/README.md

 	$ sudo chown -R www-data:www-data /var/www/html/javica-api

-create a new directory, and changedir to go into it, then init an new npm project, clone peer.js in it
+//**THIS, is currently not needed, but kept for reference, for the day Javica will start using WebRTC for video calls**/ create a new directory, and changedir to go into it, then init an new npm project, clone peer.js in it

 	$ mkdir peer.js